MohamedAwadin/Embedded_Linux/AdminLinux_Task3/what is soft link contain?/readme.md

-# SoftLink(Symbolic link)
+# SoftLink(Symbolic link) :

 ## Important Defination:
 - A soft link (symbolic link) does not directly store the inode of the original file.
-Instead, it saves a ` reference to the path of the target file.` The information about this reference is stored in `the filesystem's ``metadata`` for the symbolic link.`
+Instead, it saves a ` reference to the path of the target file.` The information about this reference is stored in `the filesystem's `metadata` for the symbolic link.`

 - A symbolic link is another file that contains the path name for the original file; in essence, a reference to the file.
 A symbolic link can refer to a path name for a file that does not exist.

 ## Eaxmple :
 > Command :
 ```bash
 ln -s /u/smitha/proja /u/benson/proja
 ```